alphagov/paas-tech-docs/source/documentation/getting_started/limitations.md

 [Cloud Foundry route services](http://docs.cloudfoundry.org/services/route-services.html) [external link] are used to apply transformation or processing to requests before they reach an application.

-Route services are currently disabled on Government PaaS.
+Route services are currently disabled on GOV.UK PaaS.
 If you'd like to discuss your use case for route services and possible workarounds, please contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk)